 This passage has some great things to say about your role in sharing the message of Christ with those around you.
 What especially sticks out to you from this passage and why?

 Focus your prayer today on your role as “Christ’s ambassador” with the “My 5.”
 Ask God for open doors to tell them about the powerful transformation Paul speaks of in v.
-17… “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!”
+17 (NIV): “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!”

 Will